denialromeo/danielmoore.us/about.md

     </ul>
     <p>Some contemporary observations &ndash;</p>
     <ul>
-        <li>As costs rise in metropolitan coastal areas, there seems to be an unreported mass migration to cheaper Sunbelt red states (Texas to Florida).
-Once the recession hits, this may accelerate.</li>
+        <li>As costs rise in metropolitan coastal areas, there seems to be an unreported <a href="https://abc7.com/are-people-leaving-california-where-should-i-move-to-housing-in-moving/12826300/">mass migration</a> to cheaper Sunbelt red states (Arizona to Florida).
+As the recession hits, this may accelerate.</li>
         <li>U.S. tech companies seem to be throttling domestic hiring and instead opening offices abroad.
 With remote work now proven feasible at scale, Silicon Valley may go the way of Detroit.</li>
     </ul>
 </div>

 <a id="hobbies" href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
+    <p>Like most computer enthusiasts, I was drawn to the field by video games.
+If web development becomes less of a viable career, I may pivot to become a contract game engine programmer.</p>
     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>
         <li>A series of short films adapting the Mahabharata, focusing on the epic's political aspects.
 Low&#8209;cost but effective CGI.
 Darker-skinned actors, shot on location in India.</li>